Best F1 2020 Wheel & FFB Settings

 You can find these settings in the “Controls” tab under the “Vibration & FFB” setting.

-As you can see, there are a few things you can adjust here such as “Vibration and FFB Strength” and “On Track Effects”.
+This is how you can adjust various settings including the “Vibration and FFB Strength” and the “On Track Effects”.

 The latter will determine how strong the rumble strips and kerbs will feel when you run over them.

-We recommend setting this to around 20-25 as anything higher can become quite overwhelming.
+We recommend that this value be set between 30%-25% because anything higher can be quite overwhelming.

 Also the off track effects will be crucial as they will help you feel the proper grip from the car and from the track.